Knowledge graphSettings

 • Persistent connections and chunked transfer

-• Head-of-line limits within connection
+• Head-of-line blocking within a single TCP connection

-• Often requires multiple client connections
+• Often needs multiple connections to the same host

 HTTP/2